New Beauville surfaces and finite simple groups: Introduction

 \begin{cor} Let $r,s>5$ be two relatively prime integers.
 Then there are infinitely many primes $p$ for which the group $\PSL(2,p)$ admits an unmixed Beauville structure $(x_1, y_1; x_2, y_2)$ where $(x_1,y_1, (x_1y_1)^{-1})$ has type $(r,r,r)$ and $(x_2, y_2, (x_2y_2)^{-1})$ has type $(s,s,s)$. \end{cor}

 This Theorem and its Corollary are proved in Section~\ref{sect.PSL}.
 The proof is based on properties of the groups $\PSL(2,q)$ and on results of Macbeath~\cite{Ma}.

-Moreover, one can generalize Theorem~\ref{thm.unmixed.PSL}, as well as part (4) of Theorem~\ref{thm.beau.known}, and prove similar results regarding some other families of finite simple groups of Lie type of low Lie rank, provided that their defining field is large enough.
+Moreover, one can generalize Theorem~\ref{thm.unmixed.PSL}, and prove similar results regarding some other families of finite simple groups of Lie type of low Lie rank, provided that their defining field is large enough.

 \begin{theo} The following finite simple groups of Lie type $G=G(q)$ admit an unmixed Beauville structure, provided that $q$ is large enough. \begin{enumerate} \item Suzuki groups, $G=\Sz(q)=^2\!B_2(q)$, where $q=2^{2e+1}$; \item Ree groups, $G=^2\!G_2(q)$, where $q=3^{2e+1}$; \item $G=G_2(q)$, where $q=p^e$ for some prime number $p>3$; \item $G=^3\!D_4(q)$, where $q=p^e$ for some prime number $p>3$; \item $G=\PSL(3,q)$, where $q=p^e$ for some prime $p$; \item $G=\PSU(3,q)$, where $q=p^e$ for some prime $p$. \end{enumerate} \end{theo}